 Memory controller initiates Leveling mode of all DRAMs by setting bit 7 of MR1 to 1.
 With entering write leveling mode, the DQ pins are in undefined driving mode.
-During write leveling mode, only NOP or Deselect commands are allowed, as well as an MRS command to change Qoff bit (MR1[A12]) and an MRS command to exit write leveling (MR1[A7]).
-Upon exiting write leveling mode, the MRS command performing the exit (MR1[A7]=0) may also change MR1 bits of A12-A11, A9, A6-A5, and A2-A1.
+During write leveling mode, only NOP or Deselect commands are allowed.
+As well as an MRS command to exit write leveling mode.
 Since the controller levels one rank at a time, the output of other rank must be disabled by setting MR1 bit A12 to 1.
 Controller may assert ODT after tMOD, time at which DRAM is ready to accept the ODT signal.

-Controller may drive DQS low and \overline{DQS} high after a delay of tWLDQSEN, at which time DRAM has applied on-die termination on these signals.
-After tDQSL and tWLMRD controller provides a single DQS, \overline{DQS} edge which is used by the DRAM to sample CK $-\overline{CK}$ driven from controller. tWLMRD (max) timing is controller dependent.
+Controller may drive DQS low and DQS# high after a delay of tWLDQSEN, at which time DRAM has applied on-die termination on these signals.
+After tDQSL and tWLMRD controller provides a single DQS.
+DQS# edge which is used by the DRAM to sample CK - CK# driven from controller, tWLMRD(max) timing is controller dependent.

-DRAM samples CK - $\overline{\text{CK}}$ status with rising edge of DQS - $\overline{\text{DQS}}$ and provides feedback on all the DQ bits asynchronously after tWLO timing.
-Either one or all data bits ("prime DQ bit(s)") provide the leveling feedback.
-The DRAM's remaining DQ bits are driven Low statically after the first sampling procedure.
-There is a DQ output uncertainty of tWLOE defined to allow mismatch on DQ bits.
-The tWLOE period is defined from the transition of the earliest DQ bit to the corresponding transition of the latest DQ bit.
-There are no read strobes (DQS/ $\overline{\text{DQS}}$) needed for these DQs.
-Controller samples incoming DQ and decides to increment or decrement DQS - $\overline{\text{DQS}}$ delay setting and launches the next DQS/ $\overline{\text{DQS}}$ pulse after some time, which is controller dependent.
-Once a 0 to 1 transition is detected, the controller locks DQS - $\overline{\text{DQS}}$ delay setting and write leveling is achieved for the device.
-The following figure describes the timing diagram and parameters for the overall Write leveling procedure.
+DRAM samples CK - CK# status with rising edge of DQS and provides feedback on all the DQ bits asynchronously after tWLO timing.
+There is a DQ output uncertainty of tWLOE defined to allow mismatch on DQ bits: there are no read strobes (DQS/DQS) needed for these DQs.
+Controller samples incoming DQ and decides to increment or decrement DQS - DQS# delay setting and launches the next DQS/DQS# pulse after some time, which is controller dependent.
+Once a 0 to 1 transition is detected, the controller locks DQS - DQS# delay setting and write leveling is achieved for the device.